openHPI/codeocean/docs/LOCAL_SETUP.md

 ## Native Setup for Nomad

-As detailed earlier, this guide focusses on CodeOcean.
+As detailed earlier, this guide focuses on CodeOcean.
 Nevertheless, the following provides a short overview of the most important steps to get started with Nomad (as required for Poseidon).
 Please refer to the [full setup guide](https://github.com/openHPI/poseidon/blob/main/docs/development.md) for more details.

 ### Install Nomad